prk-2023/rust_tutorials/00_rust_tools_ecosystem/17-Lifetimes.md

     - They are used by the compilers `Borrow checker` to ensure memory safety.

 ### Why are lifetimes required?
-Rust doen't use a GC - It enforces `strict ownership and borrowing rules` to
+Rust doesn't use a GC - It enforces `strict ownership and borrowing rules` to
     - Prevent dangling references ( pointers )
         Ensures references do not point to `deallocated` memory.
     - Enable safe-borrowing:
         Enables multiple parts of the code to access data without ownership conflicts.
-    - compiletime checks: Rust Borrow checker uses lifetimes to enforce safety at compile time.
+    - compile time checks: Rust Borrow checker uses lifetimes to enforce safety at compile time.
     - Avoid use-after-free bugs
     - Ensure Safe memory access.